epfl-ada/ada-2022-project-toestewbrr/README.md

 #### 2.3 An alternative: Word2Vec

-In this part, we tried to analyse the plot summaries to detect movies that depict a relationship, in another way than with coreNLP.
+In `textual_analysis.ipynb`, we tried to analyse the plot summaries to detect movies that depict a relationship, in another way than with coreNLP.
 The idea is to score each summary based on semantic proximity with words that we think are related to relationships and find a threshold that discards every film that does not involve two characters in love.
+Specifically, we tested the semantic similarity with the word "love".
+However, in this approach we face two problems.
+First, the word "love" is chosen rather arbitrarily.
+Second, we need to find a threshold for the similarity, after which we classify a word to be related to love.
+Therefore, we aim to continue with coreNLP.

 ### 3. Preliminary findings and future analysis